Fay Taylour: Post war and later life

 Taylour became the only leading woman driver from pre-war days to resume racing after the war, when she returned to racing on circuits around the world, although her appearances became fewer.
 Usually, however, she was the only woman to take part.
 Her fascist affiliations were omitted from her post-war publicity.

-In 1949, she moved to Hollywood, where she sold British cars.
+In 1949, Taylour moved to Hollywood, where she sold British cars.
 In the US, she discovered the popular sport of midget car racing on dirt tracks.
 During the 1950s, she was still racing with a 500 cc Cooper at major British circuits like Brands Hatch and Silverstone.
 By this time she was competing against a new generation of young drivers including Stirling Moss and Peter Collins.

-After retirement in the late 1950s, she went to live at Blandford in Dorset.
+After retirement in the late 1950s, Taylour went to live at Blandford in Dorset.
 In March 1976 the British security services closed their file on her.

-Fay Taylour died from a stroke at the Dorset County Hospital, Dorchester, on 2 August 1983.
+Taylour died from a stroke at the Dorset County Hospital, Dorchester, on 2 August 1983.
 She left her body to medical research.